colinwilson/lotusdocs.dev/content/docs/overview.md

   image: ""
 ---

-{{% alert context="danger" %}}
-Lotus Docs is currently in the pre-release stage of development and, therefore, is **not** recommended for use in production.
-You're welcome to try out the theme yourself, and contributions to [the project](https://github.com/colinwilson/lotusdocs) a very welcome.
-{{% /alert %}}

 Welcome to the Lotus Docs user guide.
 This guide shows you how to start creating technical documentation sites using Lotus Docs, including site customisation and using Lotus Docs' features and templates.

 ## What is Lotus Docs?